michael-griehm/azure-delta-lakehouse/README.md

   - Some compression
   - Human readable metadata
 - Drawbacks
-  - Not ACID compliant.
+  - Not ACID compliant
-  - Must have a data processing engine to read and write.
+  - Must have a data processing engine to read and write
-  - Unfamiliar processing pattern.
+  - Unfamiliar processing pattern

 #### Parquet